dsugden/lagom-java-ec2/README.md

-## lagom-java-ec2 with jdbc or cassandra, custom deploy (no conductR)
+## Experimenting with lagom-java-ec2 with jdbc or cassandra, custom deploy (no conductR)

+Using Maven.

+Currently not using any PersistentEntities, but using akka cluster directly.
+Using cluster sharding backed by Akka Distributed Data.

+Using straight up old school jdbc to update a postgres db.

+Simulating a non conductR build

 ### JDBC